 I like to think I am fairly open minded and wiling to change when it comes to training and coaching.
-As my experience has grown I have changed my opinion on certain things buy many of the principles I believed in when I started training/coaching have remained quite constant.
-(The crew in Fitnessworx Gym, Cork were a large part of this).
+As my experience has grown I have changed my opinion on certain things but many of the principles I believed in when I started training/coaching have remained quite constant.
 One of my unwavering beliefs is that everybody, regardless of sport, or training goals should learn how to hip hinge (aka deadlift) proficiently, and build up a good level of strength in the movement.
 Whilst it’s great for the general population who want to improve general “fitness”, and quality of life, it also happens to be an exceptionally useful movement for golfers.
 I teach it to everybody I train.

-If I think about how I can help golfers, and strip it down to the bare essentials of how I can help golfers I generally think of two main concepts.
+If I think about how I can help golfers, and strip it down to the bare essentials I consider necessities, I generally think of two main concepts.
 It’s easy to fall into traps when trying to break complex matters into independent parts as nothing in the body or movement happens in isolation, but I think it’s a good way to challenge ones thinking and clarify thoughts.

-So what do I really like to develop in a golfer I’m going to be working with, either in person or one whose going to be following an online program?
+So what do I feel like I really need to develop in a golfer I’m going to be working with, either in person or one whose going to be following an online program?

 - The hip hinge is how we take our bodies from standing upright into a position to address a golf ball.
 If you cannot do it, it is likely your address position in the golf swing is sub optimal for power production and injury prevention.

-- Being able to achieve good range of motion and strength in the hip hinge gives us most of the mobility and stability qualities required in the swing.
+- Being able to achieve good range of motion and strength in the hip hinge provides us with many of the physical qualities required for a powerful, high quality swing.

 - Training the hip hinge with progressively heavier weights is a great way to increase the potential ground reaction force you can produce.
 Although the weight is being held in our hands, it’s the amount of force we push into the ground with our feet, powered by our legs, dictates strength level.
-This is critical for power in the swing.
+This is critical for producing CHS in the swing.
 CHS is a very strong indicator of handicap.

-- The hip hinge is a an excellent exercise for strengthening the muscles that run along the rear side of the body, making it a great choice for reducing the risk of injury to the lower back, a common problem area for golfers.
+- The hip hinge is a an excellent exercise for strengthening the muscles that run along the rear side of the body, making it a great choice for reducing the risk of injury to the lower back, the most commonly injured area for golfers.
 It also does a superb job of strengthening the hamstrings, glutes, upper back, grip, and shoulders.
 There is very few muscles that aren’t strongly stimulated during a heavy hip hinge.
 All this while teaching excellent lifting mechanics that can be applied to scenarios in everyday life.

-One caveat to performing the hip hinge / deadlift is that slight errors in technique, can significantly increase stress to the structures of the lower back, and reduce the load placed on the large muscles of the hamstrings, glutes, and mid back.
-Obviously this is something we want to avoid.
+One caveat to performing the hip hinge / deadlift is that changes in technique, can significantly increase stress to the structures of the lower back, and reduce the load placed on the large muscles of the hamstrings, glutes, and lats.
+This is something we want to avoid.
 The main mistake people make performing the movement is flexing or rounding at their lower backs as opposed to hinging at their hips.
 I would not let this put you off experimenting with the exercise though.
 Our spines are not as fragile as some people like to think, and as long as we concentrate on good form, and build up weight appropriately, there is very little to worry about.
 The best way to safe guard our back against injury is not to avoid loading it, but to gradually strengthen it by exposing it to progressively more stress over time.
 In simple terms this means don’t be afraid to do exercises that stress your back, we need stress to get stronger.
 Just become proficient with your technique, and build up the resistance you are using gradually over time.

 The video below shows the hip hinge being carried out with a barbell employed as the means of resistance.
 A “Hex Bar” is also a great choice, and I generally opt for this variation when possible.
 It generally makes technique easier to learn, and allows for greater power outputs.
 Dumbbells and Kettlebells can be great for learning technique, but generally become either too light to keep driving strength adaptations, or become too difficult to grip in the case of Dumbbells.
 The technique is very simple in theory, but often not easy for people to master.

 - Master the movement without any weight first.
 The dowel hip hinge is an excellent drill to help with this.